-Many people accused of DUI assume there’s no hope for winning and that things can’t possible get better.
-While DUI cases are certainly hard to fight, they are absolutely winnable—sometimes even if the evidence against you is strong.
+Many people accused of a DUI assume there is no hope for winning and that things cannot get better.
+While DUI cases are undoubtedly hard to fight, they are winnable, sometimes even if the evidence against you is strong.

-Every day, DUI lawyers in Santa Ana are successful in defending DUI cases.
+Every day, DUI lawyers in Santa Ana are successful in defending cases.
 Some possible scenarios include:

-- Something that might be considered strong proof, such as a breath test conducted on the scene, doesn’t always make it to court—or hold up in court, if it does.
-If evidence is found to be not admissible in court, you may even have a chance of walking away free
+- Something that might be considered strong proof, such as the results from a breathalyzer test, does not always hold up in court.
+If evidence is not admissible in court, you may have a chance of walking away scot-free.

-- The prosecutors are too busy to take on the case or your lawyer is a good enough negotiator to get the case dismissed
+- The prosecutors are too busy to take on the case.

-- The defendant’s right may have been violated in the course of the arrest, which a DUI lawyer can bring to light
+- Your rights may have been violated in the course of the arrest, which a DUI lawyer can bring to light.

-Any of these scenarios can lead to dropped or reduced charges, you being acquitted (found “not guilty”), or to the case being dismissed completely.
-Of course, to make this happen one needs to really know California DUI laws.
-It requires an experienced Santa Ana DUI defense attorney who can improve your odds.
+Any of these scenarios can lead to dropped or reduced charges, you being acquitted (found “not guilty”), or the case being dismissed entirely.
+Of course, making this happen requires an experienced Santa Ana DUI defense attorney who knows California laws and can improve your odds.

 The DUI Arrest

-Most of the time, a DUI arrest begins with the defendant being pulled over or getting into an accident.
-(Unless you were in an accident and injured.
-Then, you might have been taken to the hospital.)
+Unless you were injured in an accident and taken to the hospital, a DUI arrest typically begins with the defendant being pulled over and questioned.
 Two main things occur at this point:

-- You’re usually given a blood or breath test to determine whether you’re impaired.
+- You are given a blood or breath test to determine whether you are impaired.